Studies

 After graduation, you will be able to work in Finnish language in Finnish healthcare with excellent employment and career opportunities.
 Studying in bilingual degree programme will enhance your language skills both in Finnish and in English and ability to work also in international environment.

-How will you study?
+How you will study?

 Studying Nursing in modern learning environments